itscodenation/curriculum-15-16/unitsYear2/1-JShunt/README.md

 ##How to Submit
 Each clue will be checked for accuracy once it has been sent to your GitHub.
-From there you will receive points on the scoreboard
+From there you will receive points on the scoreboard.

 ##Homework
-Instructor will assign homework based on progress in class.
+Instructors will assign homework based on progress in class.